-Josh and Ginger Willingham live out their Christian faith in Alabama hometown.
+Josh and Ginger Willingham lead a program to feed hungry children in their Alabama hometown.

 By Bobby Ross Jr. | The Christian Chronicle